Chill-Astro/CalcX-11/README.md

 ![image](https://github.com/user-attachments/assets/91a0c1e1-e9b4-45e7-98ef-03d52944d341)

 Want to add more Calculation Options?
-Let's see what comes next!\n
+Let's see what comes next!
 NOTE: THIS CODE IS AI GENERATED!
 The Calculation part was imported from PyCalc-GUI!